ubihazard/borderless/README.md

 ### Changing the Way Borders Are Hidden

 Borders are hidden by applying window style masks.
-These masks can be modified by editing the configuration file `config` located in program directory on lines 3-4.
+These masks can be modified by editing the configuration file `config` located in the program directory on lines 3-4.
 In order for this file to appear BORDERless needs to be run at least once.

-By default `0xcf0000` and `0x20301` values are used which work best for hiding borders in fullscreen multimedia windows, but might cause graphical UI weirdness in regular windows.
+By default, `0xcf0000` and `0x20301` values are used, which work best for hiding borders in fullscreen multimedia windows, but might cause graphical UI weirdness in regular windows.
 For regular windows the values `0xcb0000` and `0x20300` are recommended instead.

 ## Support